Freedom of Information

 or email RecordsManagementService@dmo.gsi.gov.uk

-- We will provide advice and assistance wherever that would be helpful.
+- We will provide advice and assistance where that would be helpful.

-- We will tell you whether or not we hold the information requested.
+- We will tell you whether or not we hold the information requested unless a statutory exemption applies.

 - We will keep you notified of progress where appropriate, and justify any refusal to you.

-Requests for information related to environmental matters is likely to be dealt with under the Environmental Information Regulations; these provide very similar rights.
+Requests for information related to environmental matters are likely to be dealt with under the Environmental Information Regulations 2004, which provide similar rights of access to the FOI Act.

-Requests for your own personal data will be dealt with as subject access requests under the Data Protection Act.
+Requests for your own personal data will be dealt with as subject access requests under the Data Protection Act 1998.

-If you are dissatisfied with the handling or the outcome of your request, you should write within two months to the Records Information Management Team as above.
+If you are dissatisfied with the handling or the outcome of your request, you should write within two months to the Records and Information Management Team.

-We will ensure a fresh look at the entire case and write to you to explain the outcome.
+The DMO will take a fresh look at the entire case and write to you to explain the outcome.
 We will also tell you how to take your concerns to the Information Commissioner, if you remain dissatisfied.